■ 1. Overview.

 ⧈ 1.2.2 Impact on muscles.

-⚀ The disease affects different people in different ways, and at different rates, so you cannot compare yourself with others.
+⚀ The disease affects people in different ways, and at different rates, so you cannot compare yourself with others.

 □ Different muscle groups are affected at different rates.

 □ The rate at which the disease progresses varies widely in patients.

 □ The disease starts in people at different ages.

 □ The disease may impact men and women differently—for some reason it is twice as common in men.

 □ It is clear that severity varies widely—there are very mild cases and, as well, there are severe cases.

 □ For some reason, the impact of IBM may differ based on the age when you developed symptoms.

 ⚀ In many cases, the muscles of the arms and legs are affected first, and weakness in the hands and tripping are common first symptoms.